Transmission/Communication Medium or Channel:

 • Working Mechanism:

-• When electrical current flows through a tpc wire, it creates a small, circular magnetic field around the wire which are nullified by these two wires itself due to they are placed close together and their magnetic fields are the exact opposite of each other.
-Thus, the two magnetic fields cancel each other out and they also cancel out any outside magnetic fields.
+• When electrical current flows through a tpc wire, it creates a small, circular magnetic field around the wire, which is nullified by these two wires themselves due to they are placed close together and their magnetic fields are the exact opposite of each other.
+Thus, the two magnetic fields cancel each other out, and they also cancel out any outside magnetic fields.

 • Twisting the wires can enhance this cancellation effect.